TronFortyTwo/Tux-in-Space/README.md

 # CSpace
 CSpace: the space simulator

-This program is a simulator game.
+This program is a simulation game.
 The program simulates the moving, under the phisic's law, of planets, spaceships, suns, and everything else in the deep space.
 Now have:
 - An extended gerarchic collection of various object types whit different behavior
 - Phisic engine that simulate the gravity force and the impacts between the objects whit different types of impact
-- Space Monster whit IA
+- Space Monster whit basic IA

 for test/use the program:
 -------------------------
 There an executable file, compiled in a Linux 64 bit.
 Maybe they can run in other computers.
 You can compile the program easily whit the makefile, but you need some developer and runtime SDL2 packages.
 The program is programmed for linux only, but whit very few work can also run on other operative systems.
 (See information file)
-Before compiling, go to the "generic.h" file to choose to active or shut down debug. (default is ON) You are encouraged enjoy and test this program.
+Before compiling, go to the "generic.h" file to choose to active or shut down debug. (default is ON)

 Status
 ------